Captain George Costentenus

-Captain George Costentenus, also known as "The Arvanite Greek" or "The Tattooed Greek Prince", (April 17, 1833 - ?) was a circus performer in the late 1800s.
+Captain George Costentenus, also known as "The Greek Albanian" or "The Tattooed Greek Prince", (April 17, 1833 - ?) was a circus performer in the late 1800s.
 A man who was tattooed over his entire body, he was a famous traveling attraction who claimed to have been kidnapped by Chinese Tartars and tattooed against his will.
 His surname was sometimes spelled as Constantenus and Constantinius.
 He was also known as Djordgi Konstantinus and Georgius Constantine.

 Fictive origins as reported in America

 In 1867 he was travelling with an American and a Spaniard in Tartary on a mining expedition.
 A rebellion arose and they sided with the insurgents.
 They were taken prisoner and subjected to a three-month-long tattooing session as punishment.
 After the tattooing was completed, the three escaped from prison.
 The American survived only a few months.
 The Spaniard went blind and died in Manila.
 The tattooing was done with indigo and cinnabar, and covered him from head to foot.
 The only exceptions were the soles of his feet and parts of his ears.
 All together he had 387 figures tattooed on his body.
 Those images ranged from exotic animals to flowers to geometric figures to foreign writing.
 He was known to be able to speak multiple languages.